 4. Reduce carbon footprint

 Construction has a long way to go to curtail its environmental impact.
+It remains one of Australia’s biggest waste-producing industries, accounting for 16% of the country’s total annual waste.
 Globally, the building sector generates 40% of the CO2 emissions.
 However, the numbers are gradually improving as green building and sustainable construction continues to gain popularity – and the buildings themselves are not the only ones saving energy.
 Construction projects are also cutting energy use and waste production through digital construction management technology.

 Data analytics are employed in various aspects of a construction project to help maximise resources.
 For instance, it analyses historical data, particularly the lifecycle carbon emissions of different building materials, and identifies the most sustainable options.
 It is also used to optimise supply chain management and reduce the carbon footprint of transportation by reducing the distance materials and supplies need to travel.